SyncfusionExamples/Blazor-File-Manager-Dynamic-Content-Loading/README.md

-# Easily change the Blazor File Manager content for the different users
+# Change Blazor File Manager content for the different users

 A quick getting started project to create an application with change the Blazor File Manager content for the different users.

-To run this project follow the below steps,

-1. Clone this project.
+## Prerequisites

+* Visual Studio 2022

+## How to run the project

+* Checkout this project to a location in your disk.
-2. Open the project in Visual Studio 2019 or later.
+* Open the solution file using the Visual Studio 2022.
+* Restore the NuGet packages by rebuilding the solution.
-3. Build and run the project.
+* Run the project.